 The Mangalahat horbo bius ritual performance as the first visitation attraction was held in 2008 in Batu Hobon, Limbong Village, Sianjur Mulamula Sub District, Samosir Regency.
-The next performance was held in 2009 in Palipi, Palipi village, Sub Palipi District; in 2013 at the Tuktuk Siadong Open Stage, Simanindo Sub District; in 2016 in the Tomok Parsaoran Tourism Village, Simanindo Sub District; in 2017 in the Tomok Parsaoran Tourism Village, Simanindo Sub District; and in 2019 in Tomok Parsaoran Tourism Village, Simanindo Sub District; and
+The next performance was held in 2009 in Palipi, Palipi village, Sub Palipi District; in 2013 at the Tuktuk Siadong Open Stage, Simanindo Sub District; in 2016 in the Tomok Parsaoran Tourism Village, Simanindo Sub District; and Village, Simanindo Sub District; and in 2019 in Tomok Parsaoran Tourism Village, Simanindo Sub District; and in 2019 in Tomok Parsaoran Tourism Village, Simanindo Sub District.